originalnicodr/originalnicodr.github.io/site/collections/_posts/blog/2023-02-06-how-to-create-and-host-your-own-portfolio-for-free.markdown

 ## Adding an example album for testing

 Now it's time to start editing the theme!
-To have something to work with while we edit the site, download some albums on my own page, like the Deaths Door one.
+To have something to work with while we edit the site, download some albums from my own page, like the Deaths Door one.
 Put [this .md file](https://raw.githubusercontent.com/originalnicodr/originalnicodr.github.io/main/site/collections/_albums/2022-03-05-deaths-door.md) inside the `_posts` folder inside your repository (this folder may change with the theme), and the [.json file](https://raw.githubusercontent.com/originalnicodr/originalnicodr.github.io/main/site/_data/virtual-photography/deaths-door.json) inside your `data/virtual-photography` folder (you will need to create the subfolder).

 After pasting that you may want to check what the other existing .md files have on them.
 In the case of this theme, we need to add `layout: post` to our .md file, so it should end up looking like the following: